wlandau/targets-shiny/README.md

 ## Thanks

-For years, [Eric Nantz](https://shinydevseries.com/authors/admin/) has advanced the space of enterprise Shiny apps in the life sciences.
+For years, [Eric Nantz](https://shinydevseries.com/authors/admin/) has advanced the space of enterprise Shiny in the life sciences.
 The motivation for this app comes from his work, and it borrows many of his techniques.

 ## References